jakob-huetteneder/Applied-Deep-Learning/README.md

 # Style Transfer - Transformation of images of real people into anime-styled images
-## Type of Project
+## Topic & Type of Project
+Topic: Style Transfer
-Bring your own method
+Type: Bring your own method
 ## Project Idea and Approach
 The idea of this project is to transform an input image of a real person's face to an image in Naruto-style that resembles the face.
 The approach for this is to use an existing Generative Adversarial Network (GAN) to be able to make a model out of two unpaired domains (real people's faces and faces of Naruto characters).
 ## Datasets